 While cloud cover limits the use of optical satellite data in tropical and sub-tropical regions, Synthetic Aperture Radar sensors are particularly well suited for mangrove monitoring as SAR data can be acquired regardless of clouds, smoke and haze.
 L-band SAR is particularly suitable as it is sensitive to both vegetation structure and to detect changes in time-series of data.
 With JAXA’s JERS-1 SAR, ALOS PALSAR and ALOS-2 PALSAR-2 missions a consistent L-band SAR data record spanning over two decades is available and provides a unique opportunity to map the extents and changes of the global mangrove cover the past 20 years.

 The Global Mangrove Watch (GMW) was initiated as part of the K&C Initiative in 2011.
-It is led by Aberystwyth University (U.K.) and solo Earth Observation (Sweden), in collaboration with Wetlands International, the International Water Management Institute (Laos) and the UNEP World Conservation Monitoring Centre (U.K.).
+It is led by Aberystwyth University (U.K.) and solo Earth Observation (Japan), in collaboration with Wetlands International, the International Water Management Institute (Sri Lanka) and the UNEP World Conservation Monitoring Centre (U.K.).
 The GMW aims to provide geospatial information about mangrove extent and changes to the Ramsar Convention, national wetland practitioners, decision makers and NGOs.
-It is part of the Ramsar Science and Technical Review Panel (STRP) work plan for 2016-2018 and a Pilot Project to the Ramsar Global Wetlands Observation System (GWOS), which is implemented under the GEO-Wetlands Initiative.
 The primary objective of the GMW has been to provide countries lacking a national mangrove monitoring system with first cut mangrove extent and change maps, to help safeguard against further mangrove forest loss and degradation.

-The GMW has generated a global baseline map of mangroves for 2010 using ALOS PALSAR and Landsat (optical) data, and changes from this baseline for eight epochs between 1996 and 2017 derived from JERS-1, ALOS and ALOS-2.
-Annual maps are planned from 2018 and onwards.
+The GMW has generated a global baseline map of mangroves for 2010 using ALOS PALSAR and Landsat (optical) data, and changes from this baseline for seven epochs between 1996 and 2016 derived from JERS-1, ALOS and ALOS-2.
+Annual maps are planned from 2017 and onwards.
 The mangrove maps are publicly available through the World Resources Institute (WRI) Global Forest Watch portal (http://www.globalforestwatch.org) and for public (free of charge) download via the UNEP World Conservation Monitoring Centre, Ocean Data Viewer

 GMW Contact points